 Through Neighbourhood Plan policies which: By working with residents to: Protect the heritage of the community; and Set appropriate design standards for new development.
-Agree the Histon & Impington Village Design Guide 2019 and any future updates to this.
+Agree any future updates to the Histon & Impington Village Design Guide SPD.

-Priority 2: Successful Economy -
+Priority 2: Successful Economy